What is a mortgage? (a comprehensive guide)

 Also, if you have any loans or credit cards, then your lender will want to see statements for these as well.

-Having a file with all of this together will prove on day one that you’re serious and have done your research.
-Also, having this information together can speed up the process no end.
+It’s worth putting together a file with all of these piece of information as it will prove to any lender that you’re serious, prepared and have done your research.
+Also, having these important documents in one place can speed up the process.

 Where to begin?

 The best place to start is to research if there’s any incentives or government scheme available for your situation.

 For example, the current Help To Buy scheme enables people with a 5% deposit to borrow 20% from the government.
 This means their total deposit is 25%.
 The remaining 75% can be borrowed from a bank.